Spitfireap/Truenas-Conf-Backup/README.md

 ## Notes :
 You **must** have a backup/send folder along with saveconf.sh for it to work.
 If you just clone the repo without changing anything, it should work flawlessly :).
+Please also note that backup are send unencrypted, this can cause a security issue.
+I encourage you to encrypt your emails before sending them, see [zeyple](https://github.com/infertux/zeyple).